Abalone (Paua) is a unique and highly valued shellfish.

 Paua meat is a true delicacy with a unique taste and texture unlike any other seafood.
 The meat is rich with a perfect balance of sweet and salty.
 The texture is firm and often described as similar to calamari.

-In New Zealand Paua can only be taken while free diving, no scuba is allowed.
+In New Zealand Paua can only be taken while free diving or collected from the rocky sea shore, no scuba is allowed.
 There is also a daily catch limit and size limit for your harvest.

 How to prepare Abalone (Paua).